 Circulating blood volume is a major determinant of ventricular filling pressure, and the use of diuretics may improve breathlessness in patients with HF and normal LVEF as well as those with reduced LVEF.
 Other possible agents used to reduce diastolic filling pressures are nitrates or agents that block neurohumoral activation.
-Hypotension may be a significant problem in this population, especially in the very elderly, because they can be quite sensitive to preload reduc-
+Hypotension may be a significant problem in this population, especially in the very elderly, because they can be quite sensitive to preload reduction.

 4.4.
-Patients With Refractory End-Stage HF (Stage D)
+Patients With Refractory End-Stage Heart Failure (Stage D) (UPDATED)